l3-team/DbUserBundle/README.md

                 property: uid
 ```

-* For Symfony 4 : in the firewall of your application, use the Bundle :
+* For Symfony 4 and 5 : in the firewall of your application, use the Bundle :
 ```
 # config/packages/security.yaml
 security: